 The project is divided into several work zones.
 These zones include work to the new jetty, works to the new sea walls, works to the Pavilion and works to tie into the existing walkway at Newtownsmith.
 Currently works to the new jetty are nearing completion.
 This has created a new viewing point with stunning vistas across Scotsman’s Bay to Sandycove Harbour.
 The new long bench on the jetty has been also been completed which is inspired by the sitting bench where swimmers relax overlooking Sandycove Harbour.
 The new Casement Memorial Sculpture by the sculptor Mark Richards is complete and will be dramatically sited on a plinth at the end of the jetty.

 The construction of massive new sea walls supporting the new walkway at the back of the pavilion are also nearing completion.
 The old Pavilion building has been stabilised enclosed and is now fully weathered.
 This has allowed the artists’ studios at the lower level and café at the upper level to be progressed with the installation of electrical and mechanical services.
 While significant progress has been made in all these areas overall progress in constructing the works has been slower than anticipated.
 A combination of factors has contributed to this including a requirement to stabilise the retaining walls that supports the Queens Road and Dart cutting, difficulty in constructing the jetty and underpinning and stabilisation required for the Pavilion Building.
-As a consequence of this the Contractor advises a completion date of December 2021.
+As a consequence of this the Contractor advises a completion date of late Spring 2022.
 This completion date is however subject to the ongoing impact of the site closure caused by the Covid pandemic.

 Grant funding of €1.1m has been made available from the European Regional Development Fund for Dun Laoghaire Baths Project under the Designated Urban Centre Grant Scheme (DUCGS).